 When comparing the performance attributes and productivity-boosting elements between the two databases, MongoDB seems to have the edge.
-MySQL is less productive as the developers experience a slower pace of development with this database.
+MySQL is less productive as the web developers experience a slower pace of development with this database.
 The slower pace of MySQL results from the rigid model consisting of a table structure.

 In contrast, by working with flexible data like that of the JSON files, MongoDB ensures a faster pace.
 By documenting the data map in object-oriented programming language MongoDB allows easy visualization of the entire app data within the database.

 When it comes to developer-friendly Schema design, again MongoDB easily gets ahead of MySQL.
 Without having any relationship the documents can be stored within a collection as preferred by the developer.